Founntain/osuplayer/README.md

 - [ ] Hotkey support
 - [ ] Export songs to the directory
 - [ ] Custom themes
-- [ ] Mini player to save some space
+- [ ] Miniplayer to save some space
 - [ ] Synced play via osu!player API

 #### 🎱 Stop asking for it